-Medicare, along with notice that they may opt out, should include educational materials detailing the benefits of enrollment.
+Another alternative would be automatic enrollment in Medicare for Medicare-eligible retirees and family members currently covered by the FEHBP (and waiver of late enrollment penalties) with the option to disenroll from this additional coverage.
+The notification of enrollment in Medicare, along with notice that they may opt out, should include educational materials detailing the benefits of enrollment.
 Under this proposal, it is likely that a high percentage of postal retirees not currently enrolled in Medicare would not opt out, thus providing savings to the USPS and retaining choice for the retirees.

-However, if the provision requiring Medicare enrollment as a condition of continued receipt of retiree health benefits must remain in the bill, those required to enroll should be enrolled automatically.
-Otherwise, some individuals unaware of the new requirement or those who simply fail to take the necessary action may lose all health insurance coverage as a result.
+However, if the provision requiring Medicare enrollment as a condition of continued receipt of retiree health benefits must remain in the bill, enrollment should be automatic.
+Otherwise, individuals who might be unaware of the new requirement or who simply fail to take the necessary action may lose all health insurance coverage.
 This could have catastrophic health and financial consequences for those retirees or their survivors.